tar0cc0/zhepaitingsha/README.md

 ## Tech Stack

-The project was created using vanilla HTML/CSS/JavaScript so that it can be hosted as a GitHub page. `npm` is used for unit tests.
+The project was created using vanilla HTML/CSS/JavaScript and hosted as a GitHub page. `npm` is used for unit tests.

 ## Run Unit Tests